meter-io-docs/meter-io-docs.github.io/source/mining.html.md

 }
 ```

+There is a json config file `meter.json` in the `pool_configs` sub-directory.
+Make sure to configure the appropriate fields in this file, especially the address fields and the `daemon`/`daemons` fields.

+For example, assuming the miner's account in Meter for receiving a reward is the `rewardBeneficiary` field, in the example configuration below the value is `0a05c2d862ca051010698b69b54278cbaf945ccb`.
+In the same example, the value for Meter test coin in the `daemons` section is configured.

 Many of these pool config files can be created.
 If this is the case, they must have unique stratum ports.

 For more information on these configuration options see the [pool module documentation](https://github.com/meterio/meter-stratum-pool#module-usage).

-### Start the Portal
+## Start the Portal

 After all the configuration files have been set up, it is time to start the mining pool.

-#### Using Local Host Resources (no Docker)
+### Using Local Host Resources (no Docker)

-If everything is installed locally on the host, initiate using the following:
+> Start the portal (no Docker)

 ```bash
 $ node init.js
 ```

+If everything is installed locally on the host, initiate using the following:

-#### Using Docker
+### Using Docker

-*Step 1:* If using the Docker approach, make sure on first run to remove the dependencies in `node_modules` and it is empty.

-The reason for this is that there may be a version mismatch if dependencies were installed outside the container, as might have happened if `npm install` or `npm update` were run from the host.
-The `docker-compose.yml` file takes care of installing the dependencies, and automatically starting the application.
+#### Step 1: Remove dependencies

+> Remove all modules from node_modules

 ```bash
 $ rm -fr node_modules/*
 ```
-Or remove it entirely:
+> Or remove node_modules entirely:

 ```bash
 $ rm -fr node_modules
 ```

+If using the Docker approach, make sure on first run to remove the dependencies in `node_modules` and it is empty.

+The reason for this is that there may be a version mismatch if dependencies were installed outside the container, as might have happened if `npm install` or `npm update` were run from the host.
+The `docker-compose.yml` file takes care of installing the dependencies, and automatically starting the application.

-*Step 2:* Ensure the latest version of `docker-compose` is installed.
+#### Step 2: Get the latest `docker-compose`

+> Install docker-compose

 ```bash
 $ sudo curl -L https://github.com/docker/compose/releases/download/1.24.1/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
 $ sudo chmod +x /usr/local/bin/docker-compose
 ```

-*Step 3:* Check that `docker-compose` was installed correctly.
+Ensure the latest version of `docker-compose` is installed.

+#### Step 3: Check `docker-compose` version

 ```bash
 $ docker-compose --version
 docker-compose version 1.24.1, build 4667896b
 ```

-*Step 4:* Double check the configuration details and then start Docker.
+Check that `docker-compose` was installed correctly.

+#### Step 4: Start Docker.

 ```bash
 docker-compose up
 ```

+Double check the configuration details and then start Docker.

-*Step 5:* Watch the log output for any errors.
+#### Step 5: Watch log output

-The following errors are known to occur upon startup when the daemon is not running in the background:
+> Known errors when daemon is not running.

 ```bash
 [Payments]	[meter] Error with payment processing daemon {"type":"offline","message":"connect ECONNREFUSED 127.0.0.1:8332"}